LiliaFramework/Lilia/documentation/docs/hooks/configuration_modules.md

 Called when an option is received from the server, allowing you to handle server-sent option updates.

+**When Called**

+This hook is triggered when:
+- An option is received from the server
+- Server-sent option updates are being processed
+- After option synchronization from server to client
+- During option network transmission

 **Parameters**

 * `key` (*string*): Option key that was received.